IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 ## 34.2 IUA Actor Options

 The **SAML Token Option** enables integration of environments that use both, SAML access token and the OAuth authorization infrastructure.
-All actors SHALL support the JSON Web Token option and may support the SAML Token option.
+All actors SHALL support the JSON Web Token option and MAY support the SAML Token option.

 Table 34.2-1: IUA - Actors and Options